adamfitzhugh/gcp-ace/iam/iam.md

             * Primitive Roles - Owner, Editor and Viewer.
 Avoid if possible as these are legacy and contain a wide range of permissions

-            * Predefined Roles - These give finer-grained access
+            * Predefined Roles - These give finer-grained access.
+These are automatically updated when new features or services are added to Google

-            * Custom Roles - Roles which you create to tailor your needs in an organisation
+            * Custom Roles - Roles which you create to tailor your needs in an organisation.
+These are NOT maintained by Google.
+You will need the iam.roles.create in order to create custom roles

     * IAM Policy